Tatsunoko Production: History

 The series was a huge hit and related merchandise sold well.
 Thanks to the copyright income, Tatsunoko was finally on track to recoup its production costs and make a profit.
 Therefore, from then on, Tatsunoko began to actively introduce mecha in its works for toy manufacturers.

-Outside of Japan, independent TV program packager Sandy Frank has acquired the rights to syndicate Gatchaman worldwide except in Asia.
-He altered the series by cutting action scenes to meet U.S. broadcast codes, changing the dialogue to take advantage of the popularity of the then hit Star Wars and changing the setting of the work to outer space, and also changed the title to Battle of the Planets.
+Outside of Japan, independent TV program packager Sandy Frank acquired the rights to syndicate Gatchaman worldwide except in Asia.
+He altered the series by cutting action scenes to meet U.S. broadcast codes, changing the dialogue to take advantage of the popularity of the then hit Star Wars and changing the setting of the work to outer space, changing the title to Battle of the Planets.
 The series was broadcast in the U.S. and around the world, and he profited considerably from its merchandising.
 However, Tatsunoko did not profit from the series because they gave him the overseas copyrights.

-In 1975, Time Bokan, the first of the Time Bokan series, began broadcasting.
-This series, which added an element of comedy to the action that had already become Tatsunoko's signature, lasted for eight years and became a new Tatsunoko masterpiece.
+In 1975, Time Bokan, the first entry in the Time Bokan series, began broadcasting.
+The series, which added an element of comedy to the action that had already become Tatsunoko's signature, lasted for eight years and became a new Tatsunoko masterpiece.

-At that time, Hiroshi Sasagawa, who excelled at comedies, and Hisayuki Toriumi, who had a hard, serious style, supported Tatsunoko's heyday in the 1970s as the two signatures.
+At the time, Hiroshi Sasagawa, who excelled at comedies, and Hisayuki Toriumi, who had a hard, serious style, supported Tatsunoko's heyday in the 1970s as the two signatures.

 Also during this period, Tatsunoko was trying to bring up university-educated directors in-house, following the example of Toei Doga, instead of hiring directors from outside the company.
-Those were Mizuho Nishikubo, Kōichi Mashimo, Hidehito Ueda, and Mamoru Oshii.
+These people were Mizuho Nishikubo, Kōichi Mashimo, Hidehito Ueda, and Mamoru Oshii.

 On September 5, 1977, Tatsuo Yoshida died of liver cancer.
 Kenji Yoshida was appointed as the second president and would stay on for the studio's later years.

-Around that time, Tatsunoko's production site was on the verge of collapse due to busyness and lack of funds, and there was a steady flow of personnel out of the company, particularly members from the pioneering period.
+Around the time, Tatsunoko's production site was on the verge of collapse due to busyness and lack of funds, and there was a steady flow of personnel out of the company, particularly members from the pioneering period.
 (Note: According to Mamoru Oshii, while Tatsunoko, which produced programs for commercial TV stations, limited the number of cels used to less than 3,000 per episode to save budget, the studio established by people who left Tatsunoko produced the program for NHK, Japan's public broadcaster that gave them time to prepare carefully and was properly funded, going on location scouting trips to Northern Europe and using 18,000 cels per episode, even for the same 30-minute program.
 Hearing this story, the work site was tense.
 Oshii eventually quit Tatsunoko and joined that studio.)